Couples & Family

 EFT was developed by Sue Johnson and Leslie (Les) Greenberg in the mid-1980s, with their first clinical research publication appearing in 1985; the two later diverged, with Johnson centring the model on attachment and Greenberg developing a related emotion-focused approach.
 Built on the attachment work of John Bowlby and Mary Ainsworth, EFT for couples is supported by several decades of outcome and process research, including randomized controlled trials and meta-analyses, and is widely regarded as an evidence-based couple therapy.

 For couples, our clinicians work in one of two ways.
 Sometimes Emotionally Focused Therapy is the couples therapy itself, the approach that holds the work as two partners learn to read their cycle and reach for each other differently.
-Other times we guide each partner through their own pattern work first, using the ShiftGrit Core Method™ to work the limiting belief one person at a time (this individual work is done with a different ShiftGrit therapist, separate from and outside the couples sessions, so the couples therapist is not the same person who does each partner's individual work), and then bring the partners back together once that footing is steadier.
-Pattern Theory™ is what helps us see the belief underneath the reaction, so a moment that once read as "I am not understood" can start to soften.
+Other times we guide each partner through their own pattern work first, drawing on the ShiftGrit Core Method™, which is designed to engage the limiting belief one person at a time (this individual work is done with a different ShiftGrit therapist, separate from and outside the couples sessions, so the couples therapist is not the same person who does each partner's individual work), and then bring the partners back together once that footing feels steadier.
+Pattern Theory™ helps us look for the belief underneath the reaction, so a moment that once read as "I am not understood" has room to soften.

-Either way, the goal is the same: less time stuck in the loop, and more room for two people to actually hear each other.
+Either way, the aim is the same: less time stuck in the loop, and more room for two people to actually hear each other.
 We choose the pathway that fits the couple in front of us, and we will talk it through with you so the plan feels clear.
+Think of EFT and the Core Method as two readings of the same bond: EFT works to map the attachment cycle two people share in the room, while the Core Method is built to attend to the belief each person carries into it, and we let those two readings inform each other.

 Illustrative example

 A couple comes in stuck in a familiar loop where one partner criticizes and the other goes quiet.
-EFT-style work helps both of them see the cycle as something they are caught in together, and it brings each person's belief to the surface: for the one who pushes, "I am unwanted" lights up each time the other goes silent, and for the one who withdraws, "I am a disappointment" lights up with the criticism.
-Once the tension settles and each belief is named, our clinicians recondition the belief beneath each partner's side, which is what loosens the pattern the cycle had been feeding.
+EFT-style work is designed to help both of them see the cycle as something they are caught in together, and it can bring each person's belief to the surface: for the one who pushes, "I am unwanted" lights up each time the other goes silent, and for the one who withdraws, "I am a disappointment" lights up with the criticism.
+Once the tension settles and each belief is named, our clinicians aim to engage the belief beneath each partner's side with the Core Method, alongside the attachment work EFT brings, with the aim of giving the cycle less to feed on.

 Based on: Rathgeber M, Burkner PC, Schiller EM, Holling H. The Efficacy of Emotionally Focused Couples Therapy and Behavioral Couples Therapy: A Meta-Analysis.
 Journal of Marital and Family Therapy.
 2018;45(3):447-463.
 DOI: 10.1111/jmft.12336.
 PMID: 29781200. [source]